 The most important thing to do after suffering an injury at work is to investigate your claim.
 What was the nature of the accident?
 What caused it?
 Perhaps it was down to fatigue, or poor working conditions, or a lapse in health and safety procedures?
 It is vital to create a full account of what happened before, during, and after the accident.
 Thankfully, there are people who will help you with this.

 If you’re based in New York, NY, there are several options available.
 One is Gary Weinberg Law, a respected injury attorney based in Brooklyn, NY.
 They are on hand to assess the severity of your injury by working alongside medical experts.
 In the case of income (or lack thereof), they will liaise with financial experts to create clarity around the costs for potential treatment, and other hardships, both long- and short-term.
 They will fight on your behalf, negotiating a fair settlement between insurance companies and your employer, securing you the compensation you deserve.
+Alternatively, you can search for personal injury attorney Phoenix if you live in Phoenix, or a similar term if you live elsewhere.

 So, you’ve put in your claim and have solved the immediate worries regarding your injury.
 Now what?
 You’re still at home, and while your employer may have arranged for you to work from home, it can be difficult to feel particularly productive.
 Having a lack of structure to you day, when you’re used to having one, can be dispiriting.
 It is too easy to fall into a routine of late-morning getups, random mealtimes, and an overall drop in productivity.